andreabresolin/KotlinCoroutinesExamples/README.md

 The main benefits that we can gain from using coroutines in Kotlin are the following:

-- totally remove any callback (and consequently not needing to pass around state information across multiple methods or storing temporary state in the presenter/_ViewModel_)
+- totally remove any callback (and consequently no more need to pass around state information across multiple methods or storing temporary state in the presenter/_ViewModel_)
 - remove the dependency on an external library, RxJava, or use it only when strictly necessary, while still keeping all its familiar operators because they are provided out of the box by Kotlin on collections
 - all the asynchronous code can look totally synchronous with a great benefit in understanding and changing the flow as we need (a synchronous sequence of steps is much easier to manage as opposed to asynchronous code)
 - much more concise code
-- there are still not problems in testing the code with unit test
+- there are still no problems in testing the code with unit tests as in other architectures
 - switching some parts of the code from synchronous to asynchronous because of changed requirements doesn't create the need to change the unit tests in most of the code because we don't have additional callbacks generated by the asynchronous code (what is asynchronous looks synchronous in fact)

 ## What's shown in this example project